tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 ### Exact Vector Search
 To support exact searches, TigerGraph includes a set of built-in vector functions.
 These functions allow users to perform operations on vector attributes, enabling advanced capabilities such as exact top-k vector searches, similarity joins on graph patterns, and innovative fusions of structured and unstructured data.

-### Vector Data Update
-Vector attributes are also mutable, allowing users to create, read, update, or delete vector data in the same way as other vertex attribute types.

 [Go back to top](#top)

 ## vectorSearch Function
 ### Syntax
 ```